 The name of the page: TheDroneAdventure.com

 How many posts and pages do I have on it?
-52. 50 posts and 2 pages.
+50+ posts.

 How much traffic does it get daily?
 30-50 organic.
 Not a lot (yet).

 Which affiliate program do I promote these products from?
-Amazon.
+Amazon Associates.

 Now it is also important to know that there have been some sales where the people who clicked on my links did not buy the actual product but something entirely different, but thanks to Amazon’s tracking, even if they click on my link, but buy something else, I still get the referral commission.